amosgyamfi/JiggleAndJello/README.md

 # Open SwiftUI Motion Effects

 **INSTALL NOTHING**.
 Copy/paste pure and simple SwiftUI motion effects for your projects and apps.
 Easily customize animation parameters to match your taste.
-Check out the Xcode project and grab your favorite animation or motion effect from over 100 options. 😊🎨
+Check out the Xcode project and grab your favorite animation or motion effect from over 100 options.
+This repo also helps you understand how to animate nearly all SwiftUI properties.
+Enjoy 😋.

 ---